 I drop to the floor on my hands and knees, until I am face-to-face with my hyperventilating bulldog crush; my itchy fingers reach out to paw the punch-drunk glory of his mashed, seen-it-all mug.
 A shiny string of drool hangs under his jowls, swinging from his thin, black lips, glistening in the fiery sun.
 I croak

-He looks into my eyes, into me and sees it all: my worries, fears, my pounding heart and roaring fire.
-I look into his.There are no words.
-I fall into the cool mountain lake of his soft, brown eyes.
-I sink into the moment, and dissolve.
+Henry looks right into my big, green eyes and sees it all: fears, worries, all pounding heart and roaring fire.
+I look back into his and fall deep into the cool mountain lake of his soft, brown eyes.
+The words fall into place.
+I sink into the moment, and melt.

 POSTSCRIPT: Dwayne turned me on to the fascinating research of an American scientist who wanted to know if his dog actually loved him or just wanted to score his next meal.